-In general, then, if you make $50,000 a year, you would be able to afford a home that costs from $100,000 to $150,000.
+In general, if you make $50,000 a year, you would be able to afford a home that costs from $100,000 to $150,000.

 Mortgage lenders will look at your entire financial picture to determine how much money to lend you.

 The front-end ratio determines how much of your monthly income your mortgage payment -- including principal, taxes, and insurance -- takes up.
 Lenders want your mortgage payment to take up no more than 28 percent of your monthly income.
-The back-end ratio takes into account all of your debts, everything from your mortgage payment to your credit card debt to your student loans.
+The back-end ratio considers all of your debts, everything from your mortgage payment to your credit card debt to your student loans.
 Lenders want your monthly debt obligations to total no more than 36 percent of your gross monthly income.

 That is important when it comes to affordability.
 Your monthly mortgage payment will be lower if you have a lower interest rate.
 The best way to get a low rate is to go to your lender with a healthy credit score.

-© Fintactix, LLC 2019
+© Fintactix, LLC 2021